 A simple way to identify a potential feeding location is to look for small swords on the map in an area that wouldn’t otherwise make sense.
-They look like this: and will appear whenever multiple players are killed.
+They look like this: and will appear whenever more than two players are killed within 30 seconds in a certain range.
 If they only appear every five minutes, then the likelihood is high that someone is being fed or boosted.

 An example from 2019/05/13 follows: